shotgunsoftware/tk-config-default2/env/README.md

 ----------

-Like the app and engine locations file, the `includes/frameworks.yml` file defines a single, top-level `@frameworks.all` key that can be included and used wherever frameworks are required (typically in the top-level enviornment configuration files).
+Like the app and engine locations file, the `includes/frameworks.yml` file defines a single, top-level `@frameworks` key that can be included and used wherever frameworks are required (typically in the top-level enviornment configuration files).
 This is the only file that defines location descriptors for frameworks.